 I made this table covering for a friend and when she changed her room around she gave me the tablecloth, the refinished table and two matching chairs and many of the accessories she had on top!
 This piece moves around our home too.
 At the time of these photos the table was in our family room (former yellow walls) hiding a basic filing cabinet but is now in the bay window area of our bedroom.

 Our family room used to have a couch and love seat I slipcovered in blue denim.
 Those were the first slipcovers I had ever made.
 I remember bringing home 18 metres of denim and taking days to get up the courage to cut the first cushion cover.
 I used hook and loop velcro to close the seat cushion covers because I wasn't brave enough to use a zipper.
+Our old living room couch had a khaki twill slipcover I made to cover an outdated pink and blue rose pattern.
+The khaki slipcovered couch is still going strong in my niece's home with their two young children.
+So, do you make them, buy a slipcovered piece or find someone to make them for you?

 Be sure to stop by Pink and Polka Dot to join the slipcover linky party.